Family business: Three circles model

-The challenge for business families is that family, ownership and business roles involve different and sometimes conflicting values, goals, and actions.
+The challenge for business families is that family, ownership, and business roles involve different and sometimes conflicting values, goals, and actions.
 For example, family members put a high priority on emotional capital—the family success that unites them through consecutive generations.
 Executives in the business are concerned about strategy and social capital—the reputation of their firm in the marketplace.
 Owners are interested in financial capital—performance in terms of wealth creation.

 A three-circles model is often used to show the three principal roles in a family-owned or -controlled organization: Family, Ownership and Management.
 This model shows how the roles may overlap.

-Everyone in the family (in all generations) obviously belongs to the Family circle, but some family members will never own shares in the family business, or ever work there.
+Everyone in the family (in all generations) clearly belongs to the family circle, but some family members will never own shares in the family business, or ever work there.
 A family member is concerned with social capital (reputation within the community), dividends, and family unity.

 The Ownership circle may include family members, investors and/or employee-owners.
 An owner is concerned with financial capital (business performance and dividends).

 The Management circle typically includes non-family members who are employed by the family business.
 Family members may also be employees.
 An employee is concerned with social capital (reputation), emotional capital (career opportunities, bonuses and fair performance measures).

 A few people—for example, the founder or a senior family member—may hold all three roles: family member, owner and employee.
 These individuals are intensely connected to the family business, and concerned with any or all of the above sources of value creation.